syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 ## Exporting with Custom Summary

-In Exporting, custom summary needs be handled using `QueryCustomSummaryInfo` server-side event.
+In Exporting, custom summary needs to be handled using `QueryCustomSummaryInfo` server-side event.

 The following code example describes the above behavior.